MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/microsoft-trusted-root-store-removal-of-us-federal-common-policy.md

 4. Delete the `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\Certificates` registry subkey.
 This step deletes all stored root certificates.

-### Implement the "G2" root certificate
+### Configure the "G2" root certificate

-Administrators should implement the "G2" root certificate per the following instructions before the "G1" root certificate is removed by the out-of-band (OOB) root certificate update.
+Administrators should configure the "G2" root certificate per the following instructions before the "G1" root certificate is removed by the out-of-band (OOB) root certificate update.

 1. Follow the guidance in [Obtain and verify a copy of the Federal Common Policy CA G2 certificate](https://playbooks.idmanagement.gov/fpki/common/obtain-and-verify) to download and install the "G2" root certificate on all Windows workgroup, member, and domain controller computers.
 2. There are multiple ways to deploy the root store to enterprise devices.
 See the "Microsoft Solutions" section in [Distribute the certificate to operating systems](https://playbooks.idmanagement.gov/fpki/common/distribute-os/).